Stephanie-Spears/oddsEvens/README.md

 ## Description

-This is a web application that takes a user-supplied integer and outputs two arrays: one array of odd numbers between 0 and the specified integer, and one array of all even numbers between 0 and the specified integer.
+This is a application that takes a user-supplied integer and outputs two arrays: one array of odd numbers between 0 and the specified integer, and one array of all even numbers between 0 and the specified integer.
 It displayes the two arrays in separate unordered lists on the same page as the user input.

 ## Specifications